Identifying Twitter Influencers for Smarter Influencer Marketing on Twitter

 Identifying Twitter influencers who match your brand is a 2-part affair.
 Part one is about tracking down Twitter influencers who already know your brand and like it (they’ll create better content when they genuinely appreciate your product).
 Part two is about narrowing down the list to identify the TOP Twitter influencer who will be the best match for your brand.
 Social listening plays a key role here.

 Social listening is about paying attention to public online conversations about your brand, company, product, or even your competitors — so you can find key customer insights.
 It’s a simple concept: by monitoring relevant keywords and phrases online, you find out who talks about these topics, and when and where it happens.

-One of the main benefits of using a social listening tool for this is that it saves you a considerable amount of time and energy, by helping you analyze all the data you collect.
+One of the main benefits of using social listening tools for this is that it saves you a considerable amount of time and energy, by helping you analyze all the data you collect.
 Brand24 also generates detailed reports & data-based analyses, and comes with a wide set of filters (like sentiment analysis) that lets users zero in on key pieces of information.
 It definitely beats searching for conversations that mention your keywords manually… across 100+ different platforms and websites.
 As you might have gathered, Brand24 isn’t a Twitter-monitoring tool — most brands use it to manage their online reputation and see what people are saying about them on various platforms across the Internet (not just Twitter) — but you can focus on the data from Twitter if that’s all you need.